paritytech/xcm-docs/src/fundamentals/weight_and_fees.md

 The resources available to a blockchain are limited, so it's important to manage how operations on-chain use them.
 Not managing how resources are used can open an attack vector, known as DoS (Denial of Service), where an attacker floods the chain with operations in order to get it to stop producing blocks.
 In order to manage how resources are used and to protect against DoS attacks, XCM uses a concept of *weight*.
-This concept, that aims to quantify usage of blockchain resources, comes from the [Substrate](https://docs.substrate.io/build/tx-weights-fees/) world.
+This concept, which has the purpose of quantifying usage of blockchain resources, comes from the [Substrate](https://docs.substrate.io/build/tx-weights-fees/) world.

 Weight is two-dimensional, it tracks both time (execution time) and space (state accesses).
 Weight determines how much fees need to be paid in order to perform some operation.